eldarion/eighty/README.md

     bin/eighty

-You can change the port through `-bind`
+You can change the port through `-bind`:

-    bin/eighty -bind=:8000
+    bin/eighty -bind=:8080

 If you need to listen on a specific interface: